 After that recording, I let the story rest.

-A month or so ago, I opened the document again to review and revise.
+A month or so ago, I opened the document again to review and revise it.
 This time, I added depth and tension.
 Then I took a chance and submitted my first page of The Fish Thieves for review to The Kill Zone Blog’s First-page Critiques.
 They accepted it.

 What follows is my updated revision.